ejp-rd-vp/CDE-semantic-model-implementations/YARRRML_Tools/DEMO2/README.md

 ## Execute a CDE Transformation from CSV

+0) Default folder structure, relative to where you will run the transformation script:

+        .
+        ./data/   (this folder is mounted into sdmrdfizer - see step 1 below) ./data/mydataX.csv  (input csv files)
+        ./data/mydataY.csv...
+        ./data/triples/  (output FAIR data ends up here) ./config/
+        ./config/***_yarrrml_template.yaml (*** is a one-word tag of the "type" of data, e.g. "height")

 1) Need to have sdmrdfizer running on port 4000 with a filder ./data mounted as /data

+     docker run --name rdfizer --rm -d -p 4000:4000 -v $PWD/data:/data fairdatasystems/sdmrdfizer:0.1.0

-2a) Run build_xxx_template to build the appropriate templates.  remember the names of the CSV columns
+2a) Run build_xxx_template to build the appropriate templates (see "Example of creating a template", below).  remember the names of the CSV columns

 2b) Generate CSV with headers sufficient to fill the template